xhellvirax/tooit/README.md

 # **Tooit Quiz**
-Small quiz application forked and improved for Drupal 7
+Small quiz application forked and improved

 ## Requirements
 Drupal 7.65

 ## Folders
 the folders contain the installable modules next to their dependencies, they are separated into custom, contribs and features modules